Amelia Warner

-Amelia Warner (born Amelia Catherine Bennett; 4 June 1982) is an English musician, composer, and former actress.
+Amelia Warner (born Amelia Catherine Bennett; 4 June 1982), also known by her stage name Slow Moving Millie, is an English musician, composer, and former actress.

 Early life

 Warner was born Amelia Catherine Bennett in Birkenhead, Merseyside, the only child of actors Annette Ekblom and Alun Lewis.
 Her paternal uncle is actor Hywel Bennett.

 Career

 Warner started her acting career as a member of the Royal Court's youth theatre group.
 She also starred in a 2000 BBC adaptation of Lorna Doone and has had supporting roles in films such as Æon Flux and Stoned.

 In 2015, she self-released a classical instrumental EP, titled Arms.
 In 2016, Amelia began scoring films starting with Mum's List followed by Mary Shelley.
 In 2017, she released her second EP titled Visitors under her name, Amelia Warner.

 In 2018, Amelia Warner won the International Film Music Critics Association Award for Breakthrough Composer of the Year for her debut mainstream score on the film, Mary Shelley.

 On 28 September 2020, Fearne Cotton announced that she was releasing "Happy Place", the album which features music from an array of artists that focus around mental health and well-being.
 The first single which was released on the same day as the announcement is the song "Lockdown Kittens Dancing" which features music by Amelia Warner which is taken from her song "For Love" off her "Haven" EP released in June 2020.
 In the same year she was invited to the Academy of Motion Picture Arts and Sciences.